jerry81/codeingame/AI/G06-ice-and-fire/notes.md

       - third priority: build level 2 units
       - fourth priority: build level 3 units.

-- the nested unordered_maps used as Point hash table are terrible
-  - refactor it

 - on wood 1, we get overwhelmed by the number of l1 units that the "night boss" creates
   - our unit counts are limited